yaserdemet/Formik-and-Yup/README.md

 In this project i have used;

-- Material UI
+✏  Material UI

-- 3rd part library (formik and yup)
+✏  3rd part library (formik and yup)

+✏  Regex

 ### `yarn start`